-(CAN DRAM 8) Prerequisite: None.
+(CAN DRAM 8)

 Required of all theater majors.
-Lecture, 3 hours.

 Theory and practice of basic acting and stage movement.
 Students are made aware of their body as an instrument in their total development as actors.
 How to prepare for rehearsal is emphasized.